310mc/https-310mc.github.io-tl/source/_posts/idol_story/hajime_1.md

 And it packs them full of nutrients, as if it's saying, “We hope you can endure this looong, tough season.”

-Eating these spring vegetables that have worked their hardest to grow almost makes me feel like I’m doing something wrong, and my heart races… Hehe, I’m just joking~♪
+Eating these spring vegetables that have worked their hardest to grow almost makes me feel like I’m doing something wrong, and my heart races… Heheh, I’m just joking~♪

-……
+…………

 Umm, I can’t just keep chatting away like this, so please let me start talking about something a little more serious.
 This might just be a misunderstanding, so it’s a little hard to ask…